-If you want to be successful with PPC campaigns you need to look beyond the ad to the conversions That is because while many search engine marketers know they must improve click through rate, this is only one part of the process.
+If you want to be successful with PPC campaigns you need to look beyond the ad to the conversions.
+That is because while many search marketing experts know they must improve click through rate, this is only one part of the process.

 With the costs of PPC (Pay-Per-Click) ads increasing 12% year over year, it is more important than ever to have the right strategy in place.
 Therefore, we will look at how to increase the conversions from the PPC strategy.